Puhoi River

 The Puhoi River is a river of the Auckland Region of New Zealand's North Island.
 It flows southeast from its sources 10 km southwest of Warkworth, passing through the town of Puhoi before reaching the coast of Whangaparaoa Bay seven kilometres north of Orewa.

 Geography

 The river begins at Moir Hill, travelling south-east towards the village of Puhoi.
-After flowing past the village, the river becomes a tidal estuary that empties out into the Hauraki Gulf.
+After flowing past the village, the river becomes a tidal estuary that empties into the Hauraki Gulf.

-The southern banks of the river mouth is the location of a sandbank, which forms a section of the Wenderholm Regional Park.
+The southern bank of the river mouth is the location of a sandbank, which forms part of the Wenderholm Regional Park.
 This area is a popular location for kayakers.
 The sandbank was traditionally known by the name Te Akeake.